cdalzell/Lahman/README.md

 URL: https://cran.r-project.org/web/packages/Lahman/Lahman.pdf

-## Notice
-The 2020 update that will be released as v8.x is currently under development.
-You can the following to load a pre-release (but potentially incomplete) version:

-    library(devtools)
-    dev_mode()
-    install_github("cdalzell/Lahman", ref="feature/2019-data-update")
-    #  ...test ...
-    dev_mode()  # revert to previous

 ## Current Version

 This is the R version of the 2020 edition of Sean Lahman's Baseball Database, http://www.seanlahman.com/baseball-archive/statistics/.